My job as as an “Insightful Living” Mentor is to explain to my clients how the human mind works and why they get to experience life the way they do.

 And when we understand this fundamental truth, life becomes slightly easier.

 I don’t have an answer for that, same as anyone else.

-What I do know is that we can turn our ability to think into a hindrance or a gift.
+What I do know is that we can turn our mind into an enemy or a very loyal friend.

 I also know that the infinite space the power of Thought is generated from is kind enough to ensure we are never stuck with the same thoughts.

 We have been granted, despite the mystery of it all, the ability to continuously produce fresh thoughts.